Chris Eubank Jr vs Conor Benn: Benn

 After 525 days out of the ring, Benn fought his comeback fight in Orlando, Florida on 23 September 2023, against Mexican boxer Rodolfo Orozco.
 He won the fight by unanimous decision, with the judges scoring it 99–91, 99–91 and 96–94.
 He returned to the ring on 3 February 2024 in Las Vegas, where he defeated Peter Dobson by unanimous decision after 12 rounds.

 Eubank

 Eubank fought former world champion Liam Smith at the Manchester Arena in England on 21 January 2023.
 Eubank was beaten after the referee waved off the fight in the fourth round.
 A rematch between Eubank and Smith took place on 2 September 2023 after twice being rescheduled due to an injury to Smith.
 Eubank won the bout after the referee stepped in to wave off the fight in the 10th round.
 In July 2024 it was announced Eubank had signed a promotional deal with Boxxer having become a free agent following the end of his association with Wasserman Boxing.
-He then returned to the ring in Riyadh on 12 October 2024 where he stopped Polish boxer Kamil Szeremeta in the 7th round.
+He then returned to the ring in Riyadh on 12 October 2024 on the undercard of Artur Beterbiev vs. Dmitry Bivol.
+Eubank stopped Polish boxer Kamil Szeremeta in the 7th round.
 After the bout, Eubank and Benn had a face off in the ring.